drdragon79/infosec-stuff/Active Directory/Privilege Escalation/Constrained Delegation.md

 ### S4U2Proxy
 This extension allows a service to request another service on behalf of the user by using `ST` instead of `TGT`.
 The service can only ask for impersonation `ST` for certain services defined in one of the following ways:
 - **Classic Constrained Delegation**: `msDS-AllowedToDelegateTo` attribute of the service account.
-It contains [[Active Directory/AD Concepts/Services#SPN|SPN]] of the services for which the service account can ask ST for.
+It contains [SPN](Active%20Directory/AD%20Concepts/Services#SPN) of the services for which the service account can ask ST for.
 To edit this parameter, `SeEnableDelegationPrivilege` priv is required.
 - **Resource Based Constrained Delegation**: The service account is mentioned in the `msDS-AllowedToActOnBehalfOfOtherIdentity` attribute of the target service for which the service account will ask ST for.
 ---
 Constrained Delegation works in one of the two ways: